Shamcey Supsup-Lee: Early life and education

 Shamcey Gurrea Supsup was born on 16 May 1986 at Mercy Community Clinic in Iligan, Lanao del Norte, to Timoteo Ferolino Supsup and Marcelina Luega Gurrea.
 Supsup moved with her family to General Santos when she was three years old, where she was raised primarily by her father while her mother worked overseas.
 Before studying in Manila, she helped her father on a farm.

-Supsup graduated valedictorian in grade school and salutatorian in high school.
+Supsup graduated salutatorian in grade school and salutatorian in high school.
 She graduated magna cum laude from the University of the Philippines Diliman with architecture as her field of discipline.

 She topped the Philippines' licensure examination for architects in June 2010 with a board rating of 86.60%.

 Pageantry

 Binibining Pilipinas 2011

 In 2011, Supsup joined the 48th edition of the Binibining Pilipinas pageant.
 During the question and answer portion, she was asked: "With what worthy cause do you identify yourself and why?"
 She responded:

 "I think one worthy cause I can identify myself is valuing education because I believe that education is something that cannot be taken away from you.
 You can have money, you can have fame.
 But in the end, it can be taken from you.
 But education will always be there to help you in your life."

 At the end of the event, Supsup won the title of Binibining Pilipinas Universe 2011 during the coronation night held at the Araneta Coliseum on April 10, 2011 alongside the Miss Philippine Airlines, Miss Talent and Miss Creamsilk awards.

 On April 15, 2012, Supsup crowned Janine Tugonon as her successor at the Binibining Pilipinas 2012 pageant held at the Smart Araneta Coliseum in Quezon City, Philippines.